pranav2811/Pretrained-Model-Comparison-using-Topsis/README.md

-# Model Comparison for Text Sentence Similarity using TOPSIS
+# Text Similarity Model Comparison using TOPSIS

-This Python script compares different models for text sentence similarity using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method.
-It computes similarity scores between sentences using models obtained from Hugging Face's model hub and ranks the models based on their relative closeness to the ideal solution.
+This repository contains Python code for comparing various text similarity models using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method.
+The code utilizes the Hugging Face `transformers` library for loading pre-trained models and calculating text embeddings, and the `scikit-learn` library for computing cosine similarity and implementing TOPSIS.

+## Introduction

+Text similarity is an important task in natural language processing (NLP), with applications such as duplicate detection, plagiarism detection, and semantic similarity analysis.
+This project aims to compare different pre-trained models for measuring text similarity using the TOPSIS method.

 ## Requirements